 The interviewer may also ask you to explain how your skills and traits fit in the company’s requirements.
 One way you can answer this question is by showing the interviewer that you’re a good fit for the company through your personality and attitude.
 For example, you can say that you’re a team player who gets along well with others, or you can explain how you’re a good listener who can help others solve their problems.

 Tell us about a time when you overcame a challenge and what you did

 Learning how to overcome challenges during your work experience is a very important skill to have in any industry.
 Nevertheless, hiring managers like to see that candidates can think outside the box and come up with better solutions when challenges arise.
 This question is a great way to do that.
 You can also use this question to show your manager that you’re a good problem solver and that you can think outside the box.

 The behavioural questions

 Behavioural questions can be difficult because they don’t ask for specific answers, but rather ask the candidate to describe his/her actions in a situation.
 This can be used to test a candidate’s communication skills and analyze their behavior different situations.

 Technical questions are best suited to test your technical knowledge but they can also be used to challenge a candidate’s communication skills.

 Some interview questions may feel difficult when they first come up, especially if you’re not used to them.
-That’s why you want to practice by asking yourself these questions.
+That’s why you want to practice answering these questions.
 The good news is that you’ll get better at handling these questions as more interviews come up.
-If you’re looking for a job in the tech industry and you find yourself intimidated by the thought of what you may encounter, don’t worry.
-We’ve got you covered!
-This article will help you to better understand what difficult interview questions you need to prepare for and how to survive them.